Ayca96/Kungfu-Panda-Portfolio/readme.md

 # 🐼 Kungfu Panda Portfolio

-Hoş geldiniz!
-Ben Ayça Kübra, Kung Fu Panda'nın dünyasından ilham alarak hazırladığım portföy web siteme göz atın.
+Welcome!
+I'm Ayça Kübra, take a look at my portfolio website inspired by the world of Kung Fu Panda.

-# ✨ Yazar
+# ✨ Developer
-Ayça Kübra - Kungfu Panda Hayranı ve Geliştirici
+Ayça Kübra - Kungfu Panda Fan and Developer

-# 💖 Teşekkür
+# 💖 Thanks
-Bu projede bana ilham veren Kung Fu Panda'ya ve tabii ki bu dünyayı tasarlayan DreamWorks ekibine teşekkür ederim!
+I would like to thank Kung Fu Panda for inspiring me in this project, and of course the DreamWorks team who designed this world!

-# Senin kaderin elinde... ve bolca noodle! - 🐢 Usta Oogway
+# Your fate is in your hands... and lots of noodles! 🐢 Master Oogway

 ### Expected Outcome